Amazon IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

 Data stream management

-AWS IoT Greengrass Stream Manager
+Amazon IoT Greengrass Stream Manager

-You can use AWS IoT Greengrass to collect, process, and export data streams from IoT devices and manage the life cycle of that data on the device to minimize development time.
-AWS IoT Greengrass provides a standard mechanism to process data streams, manage local data-retention policies, and transmit device data to Amazon Web Services cloud services such as Amazon Simple Storage Service (Amazon S3), Amazon Kinesis, Amazon IoT Core, and Amazon IoT Analytics.
+You can use Amazon IoT Greengrass to collect, process, and export data streams from IoT devices and manage the life cycle of that data on the device to minimize development time.
+Amazon IoT Greengrass provides a standard mechanism to process data streams, manage local data-retention policies, and transmit device data to Amazon Web Services cloud services such as Amazon Simple Storage Service (Amazon S3), Amazon Kinesis, Amazon IoT Core, and Amazon IoT Analytics.